 Add individual BIM feature classes or discipline datasets

-Adding one or more individual feature classes or datasets from a BIM file workspace creates individual ArcGIS Pro feature layers.
-Selecting individual feature classes is the recommended method for purposes that don't require or benefit from the ArcGIS Pro building layer.
-The single standard feature layer is generated to express the selected feature class data.
+Adding one or more individual feature classes or datasets from a BIM file workspace creates individual ArcGIS Pro feature layers within a scene.
 To create an ArcGIS Pro building layer from selected feature classes, add the entire BIM file workspace and remove unwanted layers, or consider workflows that incorporate the Make Building Layer geoprocessing tool.

 You can access the context menu of the discipline layers by right-clicking them.
-These menu items allow you to access capabilities specific to the collection of feature layers within the discipline.
-Using the Add Data option for example, allows you to add a feature class as a feature layer to the specific discipline layer.
+These commands allow you to access capabilities specific to the collection of feature layers within the discipline.
+Add Data, for example, allows you to add a feature class as a feature layer to the specific discipline layer.
 Feature layers added to a building layer must be from the same BIM file workspace (same Revit file), or if the building layer is based on a geodatabase, it must be from the same geodatabase dataset.
-You can remove building discipline layers, but you cannot add a new one.
+You can rename and remove building discipline layers, but you cannot add a new one.

 Feature layers in a building layer

 Online CAD and BIM data can be discovered and accessed in ArcGIS Pro through a BIM Cloud Connection.
-The BIM Cloud Connection button provides a connection to your online BIM cloud storage repository, such as Autodesk BIM 360.
+The BIM Cloud Connection button provides a connection to your online BIM cloud storage repository, such as Autodesk BIM 360 or the Autodesk Construction Cloud.
 You can download CAD and BIM design files, and you can add them to a map or scene.
-When design files such as .rvt files are added from a BIM Cloud Connection to ArcGIS Pro, you can check for the most recent version of the added files and optionally update the ArcGIS Pro feature layers based on those versions.
+When design files such as DWG, RVT, or IFC files are added from a BIM Cloud Connection to ArcGIS Pro, you can check for the most recent version of the added files and optionally update the ArcGIS Pro feature layers based on those versions.